UTSW-Software-Engineering-Course-2025/Module_1_IvanGu/README.md

    --final_momentum | momentum after early stage | 0.8
-   --eta | assumed radius for cells to use in cell segmentation | 500 --min_gain |  minimum gains used for clipping during optimization | 0.01 --print_all |  Print t-sne progress during code execution |
+   --eta | assumed radius for cells to use in cell segmentation | 500 --min_gain |  minimum gains used for clipping during optimization | 0.01 --print_all |  print t-sne progress during code execution |